Don’t worry be happy.

 That might as well be the national song of the Asian Kingdom of Bhutan.
 It’s like no place I’ve ever been.

 This is a beautiful country where the hillsides are dotted with ancient monasteries and colorful prayer flags blow in the breeze.
 There are no traffic lights; no chain stores; no billboards.
 The only signs I see are telling the passersby to “fight the HIV Virus, not people” and “It is not a Rally, Enjoy the Valley.”
+I knew visiting Bhutan was going to be special.

 Gross National Happiness